isaacrestrick/BoarDash/dialogue_ideas.md

 Near farmer:
 Good day on the farm today.

-The journey of 1000 ham sandwiches begins with a single boar.
+The journey of 1000 Turkey sandwiches begins with a single boar.

 Message spam is a problem.